sourcegraph/handbook/content/engineering/distribution/observability/monitoring.md

 Once you save the file, `doc/admin/observability/alert_solutions.md` will automatically be regenerated and you can even preview your changes at [http://localhost:5080/admin/observability/alert_solutions](http://localhost:5080/admin/observability/alert_solutions).

+## Grafana

+Sourcegraph uses a custom Grafana image, [`sourcegraph/grafana`](https://github.com/sourcegraph/sourcegraph/tree/master/docker-images/grafana).

-## Connecting Grafana to a remote Prometheus instance
+### Connecting Grafana to a remote Prometheus instance

 You may wish to connect Grafana to a remote Prometheus instance, like Sourcegraph.com, to show more real data than is available on your dev server.
 You may do so by getting `kubectl` connected to a Sourcegraph cluster and then port-forwarding via: